timescale/timescaledb-backup/README.md

    we first perform a pre-data restore, then restore the data for the catalog, then in parallel perform the data section for everything else and the post-data section for everything.

+[^2]: This requires that you have the .so for the version you are restoring from and the version that you will update to.
+For instance, if your dump is from TimescaleDB 1.6.2 and the latest version is TimescaleDB 1.7.4, you need the .so from 1.6.2 available to restore to, and then it will update to 1.7.4 following the restore.
+Our default packages include several older versions to enable updates.